izumiFinance/izumi-veiZi/README.md

+# Contracts for veiZi-NFT

+## veiZi-NFT Economic Model Design

+A veiZi-NFT represents a membership card.
+A veiZi-NFT locks some iZi token, which is the only certificate for exercising the rights and interests of the izumi platform.

-# Basic Sample Hardhat Project
+## Repo: Basic Sample Hardhat Project

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.